 She authored the book How To Play Madison Square Garden – A Guide to Stage Performance and serves as a National Trustee for The Recording Academy.
 The artists she’s toured with and/or recorded with are a testament to her talent: Aerosmith, Gregg Allman, Keb’ Mo’, Joe Perry, Bobby Rush, Lalah Hathaway, Duran Duran, Adam Sandler, Lee Ritenour, The Backstreet Boys, Booker T. Jones, Jimmy Webb, Mandy Moore, Max Weinberg, Bill Champlin, David Pack, Mocean Worker, The Ides of March, Rick Braun, Teena Marie, Bobby Lyle, Jonathan Butler, and Peter White.

-Brian Berman - Vice President of Marketing, Guitar Center
+Brian Berman – Head of Marketing, National Veterinary Associates

-Brian Berman is the Vice President of Retail Marketing for Guitar Center, the largest musical instrument retailer in the United States.
+Brian Berman is the Head of Marketing for the National Veterinary Associates.
+In the past he was Vice President of Retail Marketing for Guitar Center, the largest musical instrument retailer in the United States.
 Responsible for the overall promotional strategy of Guitar Center in addition to Broad Scale media, Public Relations, Marketing Partnerships, Experiential and Local Marketing, Branding and Content.
 Brian has spearheaded several large initiatives for Guitar Center responsible for innovative musician development strategies including the marketing for Guitar Center Lessons, Repairs and Rentals.

 Previously, Brian has held several executive level marketing positions within the multi-unit, franchise restaurant space and has been responsible for the opening of more than 300 restaurants around the world.
 Additionally, Brian has developed marketing strategies responsible for driving sales, traffic and awareness across all mediums including traditional, guerilla, local, digital and social marketing.
 Brian has also been responsible for spearheading social responsibility efforts responsible for driving significant contributions across multiple causes and efforts.